Last Updated: September 27, 2025

 Understanding Zestimate Accuracy

 The Zillow Rental Zestimate is generated by an algorithm.
-It pulls data from public records, past rental listings, and user-submitted information.
-However, it doesn’t always have access to the most up-to-date or complete data.
+It uses public records, past rental listings, and user-submitted data.
+However, it may not always have access to the most up-to-date information, including local market trends—causing accuracy to fluctuate year over year.

-Even Zillow states their estimates can be off by hundreds of dollars in either direction, especially in areas with limited rental data.
+Even Zillow acknowledges that rental price estimates can be off by hundreds of dollars, especially in areas with limited data.

 Misconception #2: Zillow Rental Estimates Cover All Areas Equally